Author: Lindiwe Stovall Lester

 For me and Sondai (my husband and thinking partner), historical study is a foundation for tapping into one’s inner strength to face and be a part of transforming the world.
 Black history is my passion and has provided a framework and basis to explain the “why” of the past and current Black condition.
 It is part of the connective tissue that enabled oppressed people’s resilience and ingenuity down through the years.

 My formal education includes a Master of Education degree in instructional design and an Educational Specialist degree concentrated on human performance systems.
-I am also a certified executive coach.
+I am also a certified executive coach, with additional credentials related to DISC behavioral analytics, social and emotional intelligence coaching, advanced facilitation, and Executive Presence 360 Index.
 I retired as a nonprofit executive and am currently President of Tap In Coaching and Consulting.
-I am pleased to be the author of The Everyday Leader: Masterfully Lead the People Who MUST Report to You (2022) and the upcoming Make the Shift: Five Keys to Leading Others (2024).
+I am pleased to be the author of The Everyday Leader: Masterfully Lead the People Who MUST Report to You (2022) and The People Smart Leader: Five Keys to Inspire Others to Do Their Best Work (2024).